Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Symbolic variable:

-Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} variable representing a data item associated with the transfer and for which the value will only be known when the transfer is executed and not when the parameters are set.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} variable representing a data item associated with the transfer and for which the value will only be known when the transfer is executed and not when the parameters are set.